-Matthew Dunster’s production of Sam Shepard’s True West, starring Kit Harington (Game of Thrones) and Johnny Flynn (Hangmen) opens to mixed reviews at the Vaudeville Theatre in London’s West End.
+Matthew Dunster’s production of True West starring Kit Harington (Game of Thrones) and Johnny Flynn (Hangmen) opens to mixed reviews at the Vaudeville Theatre in London’s West End.

-Harington and Flynn both give convincing performances but although as brothers they are possibly mismatched.
+Harington and Flynn both give convincing performances but as brothers they are possibly mismatched.

 The cast also includes Donald Sage Mackay as Saul Kimmer and Madeleine Potter as Mom.

 True West is running until 23 February 2019 at the Vaudeville Theatre, London.

 Read a round-up of theatre reviews from UK theatre critics at The Times, The Guardian, Time Out, Evening Standard, Telegraph and more, below